SA-Java-CCSW/CYBR8420ProjectGoCD/submissions/CodeAnalysis.md

 adminsConfig.isAdmin(admin, rolesConfig.memberRoles(admin)) means the user is a member of Administrator role.
 This is consistent with GoCD's documentation https://docs.gocd.org/current/configuration/dev_authorization.html .
 Therefore, a new user is actually given Administrator permission if none of existing users has been assigned as Administrator role.
-Methods isGroupAdministrator(), isUserAdminOfGroup(), isUserTemplateAdmin() in source file [GoConfigService.java](https://github.com/gocd/gocd/blob/master/server/src/main/java/com/thoughtworks/go/server/service/GoConfigService.java) clearly showed GoCD's role-based authorization feature.
+Methods canEditPipeline(), isGroupAdministrator(), isUserAdminOfGroup(), isUserTemplateAdmin() in source file [GoConfigService.java](https://github.com/gocd/gocd/blob/master/server/src/main/java/com/thoughtworks/go/server/service/GoConfigService.java) clearly showed GoCD's role-based authorization feature.
 Overall, authorization component of GoCD could prevent elevation of privileges attacks.
 However, giving a new user Administrator permission as default is not secure.
 **Checklist item 10: SSL/TLS component**
 TBD